SegFault2017/Tetris-With-AI/Readme.md

 ## Tetri with AI
 This AI uses evolutionary technique to improve over time.
 Through selection, crossover, and mutation, the AI will learn to paly [Tetris](https://en.wikipedia.org/wiki/Tetris) in as few moves as possible.

+The brain icon located at middle right will becom a robot icon, AI mode, when a player press it.

 ## Demo